 Online Stewardship Donation Form

-With these things in mind, we invite you to consider our 2024 Stewardship Ministry campaign, outlined within this packet.
-These resources will help us better understand the importance of considering our “talents,” both individually and as a parish, in the context of presenting our “time, talent and treasure” to the Lord.
-In addition, a 2024 Commitment Card is included, and an electronic version is available within the Stewardship pages of our parish website.
+With these things in mind, on behalf of our Steward Ministry Committee, we invite you to consider our 2026 Stewardship Ministry campaign, outlined within this packet.
+These resources will help us better understand the importance of our desire to journey toward the holy places and to “build” both individually and as a parish, in the context of presenting our “time, talent and treasure” to the Lord.
+In addition, a 2026 Commitment Card is included, and an electronic version will soon be available within the Stewardship pages of our parish website.

 With love in the Lord and profound gratitude,